Now the weather is getting a bit warmer I am wondering what to have for lunch.

 Pour 3/4 cup full and bake for 20 mins.

-Cream sugar and butter VERY well, until white.
+Frosting Cream sugar and butter VERY well, until white.
 Add vanilla extract.
 Add pinch of salt.

 Scrape off Oreo centers from cookies and mix into the frosting.
 Then crush/crumble cookies and fold in.
 I liked to keep the frosting white.